Destination Management Services

 Places transitioning from traditional industrial and commercial activities to technologically innovative ones; in some instances, they are also able to re-establish their traditional economic activities with a successful application of the so-called knowledge economy and, in the process, becoming once again competitive in the world marketplace.

-Cultural Tourism is Best Experienced in the Company of Local Friends and Experts
+Best Experienced in the Company of Local Friends and Experts

 Tourism is one of the largest industries in the world economy; right up there with real estate, automobiles and financial services.
 It is also highly segmented: business travel, meetings, cruises, family vacations, food and wine travel, responsible, sustainable, ethical, and more.